 One Lesson, All Five ATLs

-The teacher's planning note reads: "Systems Thinking task: pupils map the feeding relationships in a pond ecosystem and identify what happens if one species disappears."
+The teacher's planning note reads: "Systems Thinking task: learners map the feeding relationships in a pond environment and identify what happens if one species disappears."
 That is one sentence in the planning document.
 What actually happens in the lesson covers all five ATL categories.

 A significant part of the ATL planning burden comes from misunderstanding what the IB actually asks for.
 The IB Organisation's (2014) ATL framework does not require a separate tracking spreadsheet.
 It does not require every ATL subcategory to be documented in every lesson.
 It requires that ATL skills are "embedded in all subject groups" and that schools "provide students with opportunities to develop and use" these skills across programmes.